brandonfoster11/chic-dashboard-nova/audit.md

 - ❌ No search, no ARIA headings, links not actionable
 - 🔧 Add a `CommandBar`-style fuzzy search with results scroll; wrap questions in a `<nav aria-labelledby="faq-heading">` container; ensure links have `href` or actionable buttons with `aria-label`

+**Visual Enhancements:**
+- Use soft card backgrounds (`bg-gray-90`) with padding and shadows
+- Animate accordion open/close with spring transitions
+- Highlight selected FAQ item with `ring-2 ring-primary` on focus or active

 ### Landing.tsx
 - ✅ Strong visual hierarchy, grid-based features, clean CTA
 - ❌ Icons missing, duplicate copy, no animation or meta tags
-- 🔧 Use Lucide icons or Heroicons; reduce copy blocks to scannable highlights; use Framer Motion for fade/scale entrance; add meta description, OG image, and Twitter card support.
+- 🔧 Use Lucide icons or Heroicons; reduce copy blocks to scannable highlights; use Framer Motion for fade/scale entrance; add meta description, OG image, and Twitter card support

+**Visual Enhancements:**
+- Use background: `bg-gray-90` (new palette) and contrast headings with `text-gray-100`
+- Add neumorphic call-to-action section with glow hover on primary button
+- Typography upgrade: headline `text-4xl font-bold`, body `text-lg text-gray-600`
+- Layout: center with `max-w-3xl mx-auto pt-20 pb-32 px-6`, add vertical rhythm using `space-y-12`.

 **Suggested Animation Example:**
 ```tsx